sjordan2010/SWISH/README.md

 # STEFAN JORDAN => Swish Analytics FE Coding Assessment

+## Directions
+1. Clone the repository to your local machine.
+2. Open your terminal and navigate to the repository directory.
+3. Run `npm i` in your terminal to install dependencies.
+4. Run `npm run dev` in the terminal to start the development server.
+5. Open your browser and navigate to [localhost:3000](http://localhost:3000) to view the app.

+## Stretch
+- Reshape data after fetching into an object and optimize combining functionality
+- Team logos - not hard-coded
+- Sorting functionality
+- Reset back to original state (market status)

 ## Overview
 You’ll find 2 JSON files attached of mock data from an NBA game representing 2 API endpoints Swish offers:
 - `props.json`: